01-edu/public/subjects/ai/linear-regression/README.md

 2. Fit a LinearRegression from Scikit-learn on the generated data and give the equation of the fitted line.
 The expected output is: `y = coef * x + intercept`

-3. Add the fitted line to the plot. the plot should look like this:
+3. Add the fitted line to the plot.
+The plot should look like this:

 ![alt text][q3]